cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/rocky9-migration-2024.md

 (out)# sacctmgr show user fred withassoc format=user,account,qos%-50 (out)User       Account        QOS
 (out)---------- -------------- --------------------------------------------------
-(out)      fred  mybiggws      debug,highres,long,short,standard (out)      fred  jules-test    jules-test
+(out)      fred  mybiggws      debug,high,long,short,standard (out)      fred  orchid        debug,high,long,short,standard
-(out)      fred  no-project    debug,highres,long,short,standard (out)      fred  shobu
-(out)      fred  orchid        debug,highres,long,short,standard
 {{</command>}}

 Users who do not belong to any group workspaces will be assigned the `no-project` account and should use that in their job submissions.